hughgrigg/php-business-time/README.md

 While Carbon already has methods like `addWorkingDays()` and `diffInWeekendDays()`, this extension lets you handle business time more precisely and flexibly.
-It can also consider public holidays from sources such as Google Calendar or WebCal.fi, as well as your own customised times which can be specified directly or with constraint-matching.
+It can consider public holidays from WebCal.fi, as well as your own customised times which can be specified directly or with constraint- matching.

 [Official music video for this library](https://www.youtube.com/watch?v=WGOohBytKTU)